 If your mouse has additional thumb buttons, then assign some tasks so that you don’t have to use the keyboard for small tasks.
 Going back and forward in a browser like Chrome is one of the tasks you can do with your mouse thumb buttons.

-Overclocking a monitor means to increase its refresh rate for smoother operation.
+Overclocking a monitor means increasing its refresh rate for smoother operation.
 Keep in mind that not every monitor is overclockable and you can check it from the settings.
-Overclocking monitor is very helpful in gaming if you own a graphics card that can provide very high fps.
+Overclocking a monitor is very helpful in gaming if you own a graphics card that can provide very high fps.
 If you are getting 100+fps but your monitor has only a 60Hz refresh rate, then you aren’t enjoying those 40 extra fps.

 For overclocking your monitor, there are two ways: One is to use the GPU manufacturer program and the other one is to use inbuilt Windows Display Settings.
 If you own an Nvidia graphics card, then you can overclock your monitor through the Nvidia Control Panel and if you have an AMD graphics card, you can use the AMD Catalyst Control Center.
 The options will be displayed and you have to select the highest refresh rate your monitor can handle.
 If your monitor supports only 60Hz at max, then you can’t go above that.

 If you don’t own a graphics card, then you can go to the Display Settings by right-clicking on the empty space on your desktop in Windows 10.
 From here, go to the Advanced Display Settings and head to Display Adapter Properties.
 From there you can change the refresh rate to the highest your monitor can support.

 WINDOWS & SECURITY